Good Captains, Bad Captains and Team Culture

 Are you currently, or do you aspire to be, the captain of your team?

 Do you already hold the position?
 You may have been given the title, but are you truly a captain?
-Have your coaches chosen you to lead simply because you are a senior or an upper-class athlete?
+Have your coaches chosen you to lead simply because you are a senior or an upper-class athlete, or are you a captain for some other reason?

 Not so fast.